vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 vSphere Integrated Containers Registry is an enterprise-class registry server that you can use to store and distribute container images.
 The registry runs as a container in the vSphere Integrated Containers virtual appliance. vSphere Integrated Containers Registry allows DevOps administrators to organize image repositories in projects, and to set up role-based access control to those projects to define which users can access which repositories. vSphere Integrated Containers Registry also provides rule-based replication of images between registries, implements Docker Content Trust and vulnerability scanning, and provides detailed logging for project and user auditing.

+For demo videos of some of the features of vSphere Integrated Containers Registry, see the [VMware Harbor YouTube Channel](https://www.youtube.com/channel/UCSxaozHKrX3F0UnZeYe5Itg).

 ### Rule Based Image Replication <a id="replication"></a>

 You can set up multiple registries and replicate images between registry instances.
 Replicating images between registries helps with load balancing and high availability, and allows you to create multi-datacenter, hybrid, and multi-cloud setups.
 For information about image replication, see [Replicating Images](../vic_cloud_admin/replicating_images.md).